Chapter 3: General Provisions, Section 8: Prosecution and Progress

 - Any information pertaining to the advertisement date of the new contract

-If the Division Construction chief concurs, the Division of Construction will prepare a letter to the deputy director of Project Delivery to reiterate the relevant points from the district’s letter and recommend approval for terminating the contract.
+If the Division Construction chief concurs, the chief will recommend termination of the contract to the deputy director of Project Delivery using the district’s letter as justification.
 If appropriate, the deputy director of Project Delivery approves the termination.

 Upon approval, the Division of Construction chief will issue a letter to the contractor, signed by the deputy director of Project Delivery, notifying the contractor that Caltrans will terminate the contract as soon as any work the resident engineer requested is complete.
 When all work is complete, the district must accept the project.